-14. Component Units
+13. Component Units

 Discretely presented component unit information is comprised of the College's Association and Foundation.
 Separately issued financial statements of the component units may be obtained from the College's business office.
-The following disclosures relate to the component units in accordance with generally accepted accounting principles promulgated by FASB.
+The following disclosures relate to the component units in accordance with GAAP promulgated by FASB.